-Grain-free meatballs is a welcome, warming classic when you need warming meals to see you through the last chills of winter.
+Grain-free meatballs is a welcome, satisfying classic when you need warming meals.
 If you eat grain-free or are reducing grains in your diet, try these grain-free meatballs.
 They are bound with raw grated zucchini and flaxseed instead of breadcrumbs.
 Top with your favorite store brand of marinara or make this quick sauce.
 Serve over zucchini noodles, spaghetti squash, steamed kale ribbons, or cauliflower puree.

 A food processor makes easy work of mixing the meat, vegetables and flaxseed.
 Chop the zucchini into chunks and pulse until fine.
 Place zucchini onto several layers of paper towels and squeeze out the moisture, then add back to the food processor.
 Add everything else and pulse to combine.

 Grated zucchini, ground flaxseed and an egg hold the mixture together while keeping the meatballs moist and tender.
 Use your choice of ground meat: beef, bison, dark turkey, or a combination.
-I often use a combination of beef and turkey.
-For beef, choose organic or grass-fed with 10% fat and for turkey, I prefer organic dark meat.
+For beef, choose organic or grass-fed with 10% fat and for turkey, choose organic dark meat.

 A cool little tool called a disher in the 2050 size make the meatballs fast and easy to portion and consistent in size.
 To make meatballs without a disher, use a 1-tablespoon measure.
 Portion the meatballs onto a parchment or wax paper lined rimmed baking sheet, then roll them by hand into balls as they go into the pan.

 To keep your hands cleaner when working with raw meat and other messy ingredients, use disposable kitchen gloves.
 It's something I always have in my kitchen.
 Disposable gloves are handy for other household tasks and crafts too.